-Coca leaves are legal only in 2 countries in South America, Peru and Bolivia and in some parts of Argentina.
-However be careful and don’t bring coca leaves to your country because it is for sure illegal.
+Coca leaves are legal only in 2 countries in South America, Peru, and Bolivia and in some parts of Argentina.
+However, be careful and don’t bring coca leaves to your country because it is for sure illegal.
 Especially not to the US.
 So check it out before you get into some trouble.
-Coca tea has a herbal taste and tastes like a strong green tea.
+Coca tea has an herbal flavor and tastes like a strong green tea.
 I personally liked it and it helped me a lot with altitude sickness and headaches.

-There are many other forms how you can use coca leaves.
-We bought coca bonbons and there is also coca chocolate.
+There are many other forms of how you can use coca leaves.
+We bought coca bonbons and there is also cocoa chocolate.

 OTHER REMEDIES TO HELP YOU WITH ALTITUDE SICKNESS (NOT ILLEGAL)

-Muna is another plant which can help with stomach ache when you have altitude sickness or in general with any stomach pain.
-You can either drink a muna tea, or buy some muna bonbons or just grab some leaves and chew them.
-There is also another remedy called Agua de Florida .
+Muna is another plant that can help with stomach aches when you have altitude sickness or in general with any stomach pain.
+You can either drink a Muna tea or buy some Muna bonbons or just grab some leaves and chew them.
+There is also another remedy called Agua de Florida.
 This can help with the headaches while coming down from high altitudes, simply apply a few drops where you have pain.